 Trustee Area 1- Crest Elementary, Blossom Valley, Rios, WD Hall, Los Coches Creek Middle School

 I’m a lifelong resident and small businessman in East County.
-My wife and I have three sons who have grown up in the Cajon Valley School District attending Blossom Valley Elementary & Los Coches Creek Middle School, our oldest is now a freshman at El Capitan.
+My wife and I have three sons who have grown up in the Cajon Valley School District attending Blossom Valley Elementary & Los Coches Creek Middle School.

-As your schoolboard trustee I will focus on: promoting academics, athletics, & electives rather than social experiments, district governance which is transparent and consistent with student & parent rights, and fiscal policy that funds classrooms first & addresses the deferred maintenance at our schools.
-I will also focus on keeping Critical Race Theory (and its many derivatives) and radical gender ideology out of our schools.
+When you first elected me as your schoolboard trustee in 2022, I promised to focus on: promoting academics not social experiments, district governance which is transparent and consistent with student & parent rights, and fiscal policy that funds classrooms first & addresses the deferred maintenance at our schools.
+And keeping Critical Race Theory, DEI, and radical gender ideology out of our schools.

 Another group, the Community Engagement Initiative (CEI) operates on the principals of Critical Race Theory, they have a 6 part webinar series on their website where they tell the story of how the Community Engagement Initiative was used in Oakland, CA High Schools to get police officers off all campuses, the video says they are proud of a deep and rich history of political activism (this is part of a broader movement to turn students into political activists, for one side, in the classroom).
 Cajon Valley’s community engagement program uses a handout that identifies so-called “problems of practice,” here are some quotes: “Lack of understanding of historic and systemic racism and inequities, white supremacy & privilege” “Fear of too much focus on minority groups, not all students (fear of backlash from priveleged)” “The system teaches new teachers how to teach children, but they teach them as if all students are the same (socioeconomic, rich, white, etc.)” <end quotes>